kriasoft/MembershipDatabase/README.md

 ### How to deploy

-Double-click on the ```.\Database\Publish Profiles\Local.publish.xml``` file in Solution Explorer which should open publishing dialog and click [Publish].
+Double-click on the ```.\Database\Publish Profiles\Local.publish.xml``` file in Solution Explorer which should open a publishing dialog shown below and click [Publish].

 ![ASP.NET Membership Database Publish Dialog](http://i.imgur.com/QrT9MBp.png)